eaupright/Wicked-Problems/getting_started.md

-# Getting Started Assignments: Line Plots
+# Getting Started Assignment: Line Plots
 The first assignment was to use R & Rstudio to create three line plots.